-As of March 31, 2020, the Company had a cash balance, working capital and accumulated deficit of approximately \$250,000, \$300,000 and \$2,000,000, respectively.
-During the quarter ended March 31, 2020, the Company generated net loss of approximately \$500,000.
-Subsequent to March 31, 2020, the Company received loan proceeds under government programs of approximately \$271,000.
-See Note 10 - Subsequent Events for details.
+As of June 30, 2020, the Company had a cash balance, working capital and accumulated deficit of approximately \$250,000, \$140,000 and \$2,500,000, respectively.
+During the six months ended June 30, 2020, the Company generated net loss of approximately \$998,000.
+In the quarter ended June 30, 2020, the Company received loan proceeds under government programs of approximately \$271,000.
+See Note 10 - Government Loans for details.

 The Company believes its current cash on hand is sufficient to meet its operating obligations and capital requirements for at least twelve months from the issuance of these financial statements.
 Thereafter, the Company may need to raise further capital through the sale of additional equity or debt securities or other debt instruments to support its future operations.
 The Company's operating needs include the planned costs to operate its business, including amounts required to fund working capital and capital expenditures.
 The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully commercialize its products and services, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement its product and service offerings.
 There is also no assurance that the amount of funds the Company might raise will enable the Company to complete its development initiatives or attain profitable operations.
-If the Company is unable to obtain additional financing on a timely basis, it may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on the Company's business, financial condition and results of operations, and ultimately, the Company could be forced to discontinue its operations and liquidate.
+If the Company is unable to obtain additional financing on a timely basis, it may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on the Company's business, financial condition and results of operations, and liquidate.